MaibornWolff/elcep/README.md

     	The path to listen on for HTTP requests (default "/metrics") -port int
-    	The port to listen on for HTTP requests (default 8080)
+    	The port to listen on for HTTP requests (default 8080) -time-key string
+        The time key to use in elastic search queries (default "@timestamp")
 ```

 ### Example: